electronstorm/TMF3-Missions/rt_1_stepping_stone.Malden/README.md

 The first part of a multi-mission campaign.
 US Marines assault a strategic island and capture key positions.

-# Slots
+# Overview
+- Type: COOP Zeus
+- Island: Malden
-Minimum: 28
+- Minimum Slots: 28

-Maximum: 39
+- Maximum Slots: 39

 # Notes
 Zeus required.
 It is recommended to slot all air assets due to AA.